List and comparison of some of the top Exploratory Testing Tools:

-Exploratory testing is a type of testing that design the test and apply the testing processes to software.
-The main objective of exploratory testing is software assessment like what software does, what it doesn’t, working off the software etc.
+Exploratory testing is a type of testing that design the test and apply the testing processes to the software.
+The main objective of exploratory testing is software assessment like what software does, what it doesn't, working off the software, etc.

 In simple words, exploratory testing performs test design and execution simultaneously without much planning.
 Due to this exploratory testing is widely used.

-An exploratory testing process has four main steps.
+The exploratory testing process has four main steps as below:

 - Learn- This step identifies the user and objective.
 Also, find out the requirements for the test.